 Designed in 1952 by Harry Bertoia as part of five wire pieces for Hans & Florence Knoll.
 Part of what became known as the Bertoia Collection for Knoll, the Diamond Chair is a fluid sculptural form made from a molded lattice work of welded steel.*Scale 1:6 Miniature ModelSize: 4.5 x 7.5 x 5.25 "

-Lathe-turned stools conceived by Charles & Ray Eames to be used as small occasional tables as well as seats.
+Lathe-turned walnut stools conceived by Charles & Ray Eames to be used as small occasional tables as well as seats.
 Inspired by an African stool in the living room of the Eames house.
-This group of solid walnut stools is from the Eames development of three lobby interiors for the new Time & Life Building at Rockefeller Center in New York City. *Scale 1:6 Miniature Model Size: 2.5 x 2.25 x...
+This group of solid wood stools is from the Eames development of three lobby interiors for the new Time & Life Building at Rockefeller Center in New York City. *Scale 1:6 Miniature Model Size: 2.5 x 2.25...

 Faithfully recreated as a miniature by the Vitra Design Museum, the Faut. à dossier basculant was created by Le Corbusier, Pierre Jeanneret & Charlotte Perriand in 1928.*Scale 1:6 Miniature ModelSize: 3.75 x 3.75 x 4.25 "